 Fort Greene Ville was built in 1793 during the American Indian Wars in present day Greenville, Ohio.
-After General Anthony Wayne’s victory at the Battle of Fallen Timbers, the Treaty of Greenville was signed in August of 1795 by both Delaware and Wyandot tribes at the Fort.
+After General Anthony Wayne’s victory at the Battle of Fallen Timbers, the Treaty of Greenville was signed in August of 1795 by both Delaware and Wyandot tribes and the United States at the Fort.
 The treaty marked the end of the Northwest Indian Wars and negotiated the land boundary between the settlers and natives.

 General Wayne used the fort in the winter of 1793-94 until he and his troops moved northward along the Maumee River towards present day Toledo.
 Along the river Wayne encountered heavy Native resistance by the Northwest Indian Confederation, lead by Little Turtle, which consisted of Shawnee, Delaware, Ottawa, Ojibwa, Miami, and Potawatomi tribes (Michael Ray,2016).
 During his northward expedition, Wayne used the crushing defeat of Arthur St. Clair and his men just a couple years prior as motivation to squash any resistance.
 Wayne and his army of 3,000 met with the Confederation near present day Toledo and the Battle of Fallen Timbers ensued.
 The American forces came out as the victors at Fallen Timbers and subsequently returned to Fort Greene Ville.

 Only a year later in 1796 the military abandoned the Fort until it was briefly used in the War of 1812 as a supply depot and staging area.
 Shortly after being abandoned in 1796, local townspeople burned portions of the Fort in order to retrieve the nails used in construction to be used in a new settlement nearby.
 The town of Greenville, OH was built around the ruins of the fort while only one block house remained.
 The block house was left untouched in a nearby field for 200 years and rediscovered in the early 2000’s by an amateur archaeologist.